facelessuser/coloraide/docs/src/markdown/colors/helmlab_metric.md

 is the Helmgen space which is designed for gradient and palette generation (60-8 vs Oklab on ColorBench's 83 metrics, 360/360/360 gamut cusps, zero monotonicity violations).

-Helmgenlch is the polar form of Helmgen and is the generation-optimized space and is specifically used for interpolation, palettes, etc. It is the general purpose color space of the Helmlab family.
+Helmlab Metric is the metric space and is specifically used for [color distancing](../distance.md#delta-e-helmlab) and is not meant to be used for interpolation and palettes, and least not directly.

 [Learn more](https://arxiv.org/abs/2602.23010).
 ///